Shekyl Stats

 Each additional signer adds ~5.3 KB.
 This is a known, bounded cost.
 Multisig represents well under 1% of transaction volume.

-All multisig coordination happens off-chain.
-On-chain transactions remain indistinguishable at the ring/CLSAG layer.
+All multisig coordination happens off-chain via file-based signing rounds.
+On-chain, transactions are indistinguishable at the FCMP++ membership proof layer.

 Staking Security